wintercooled/NodeMonitor-Python-Flask/README.md

+# Liquid NodeMonitor

-# NodeMonitor is a simple Python Flask website that makes calls to a Liquid node (elements-qt or elementsd) using RPC and displays the results on a simple 'dashboard' style status page.
+Liquid NodeMonitor is a simple Python Flask website that makes calls to a Liquid node (elements-qt or elementsd) using RPC and displays the results on a simple 'dashboard' style status page.
+It can also be used to query a Bitcoin Core node.

 Set RPC details for your node in config.py